 I can help you select the images for your album.
-Typically, the album will be 12 by 12 inches in size but custom sizes are available upon request.
+Typically, it will be 12 by 12 inches in size but custom sizes are available upon request.

 For a detailed list of my pricing for both my photography and my photographic products please visit the family portrait pricing page of my website.

 As you can imagine, the bigger the family group the more important it is to have some level of coordination in what you all wear.
 If there are too many colours, patterns and styles you won’t connect with the faces as much and you won’t like the photograph as much.